zaurdar/case_ia_repository/README.md

 ## What We Tried

 - *Quaternion modification*
-  We tried changing the quaternions coming from the VR headset to make the gaze direction match the 3D Gaussian Splatting scene.
-We tested normalization, axis changes, and rotation adjustments.
-Some attempts worked, but the orientation was not always stable over time.
+  We tried changing the quaternions coming from the VR headset to make the gaze direction match the 3D Gaussian Splatting scene but the command did not work.

 - *Position modification*
-  We tested different ways to convert the eye or head position into the GS coordinate system.
-This included simple translations, full transformation matrices, and filters to reduce shaking.
-The results were acceptable, but small errors remained without proper calibration.
+  We changed the initial position.
+The command worked properly.

 - *Multiple 3D Gaussian Splatting configurations*
-  We tried several GS setups: standard, optimized, and versions with different density or resolution.
-Some worked smoothly with VR tracking, while others created delay or visual problems.
+  We tried 2 differents 3D Gaussian Splatting (bicycle and table with objects)

 - *Scaling factor adjustments*
-  We adjusted scaling factors to match GS units (meters or millimeters) with VR units.
-Correct scaling was important to avoid deformation, wrong zoom levels, or depth issues.
+  We adjusted scaling factors to match VR units with real life mouvement.
+The command worked properly.

 - *Fusion of left/right eye videos*
-  We tested ways to combine the left and right eye video streams to get a single gaze point.
-We tried averaging, choosing the dominant eye, and interpolating between both.
-The results depended on the quality and timing accuracy of the input videos.
+  Using the code proposed on the github XXX, we are able to generate a single video with the output videos (left and right eye).

 - *Eye-tracking circle overlay (with color options)*
   We added an on-screen circle to show where the user is looking.
 We also allowed color, size, and transparency changes.
 This helped us check how well the tracking matched the rendered scene.

 - *Data processing workflows*
-  We created different workflows to synchronize eye-tracking logs, video frames, and 3D transforms.
-This included cleaning logs, aligning timestamps, and formatting data for the GS renderer.
-Each version improved timing and reduced sync problems.

-- *Code configuration*
-  We explored several code structures: modular files, single scripts, direct GS integration, and helper tools for transformations.
-The goal was to make the code easier to maintain and adapt.
+  Using the code given in the github XXX modified by ourself, we were able to process the data which is the output of the software.
+This processing allow us to add the circle at the right position.

 - *VR headset configuration*
-  We tested different headset settings: eye-tracking calibration, tracking resets, IPD changes, distortion settings, and high-frequency capture modes.
-Some settings improved accuracy, while others caused timing or position issues.
+  We set up the position captors, the HTC-vive, the joysticks and the software proposed in the github XXX.

 ## What Did Not Work (and Why)